 The Company's objectives when managing capital is to maintain a strong capital base and safeguard the Company's ability to continue as a going concern, so as to maintain market confidence and to sustain future development of the business.
 The Directors monitor and maintain an optimal security ratio and debt-to-equity ratio as defined by the financial institution that complies with debt covenants.

 The Company's strategy was to maintain the debt-to equity ratio not more than 75:25.
-The debt-to-equity ratios at 31 March 2021 and at 31 March 2020 were as follows:
+The debt-to-equity ratios at 31 March 2021 was 26:74.
+The loan has been fully repaid during the financial year.